HarshiniL/HarshiniL/README.md

 ## Hello, I'm Harshini, a first-year CS student at McMaster University 👋
 - Languages: Python, Haskell, Elm
-- Currently learning: C, shell, web programming
+- Currently learning: C, shell, web programming (SQL, HTML, CSS)

 <!--
 **HarshiniL/HarshiniL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.